No-Trade-No-Life/Yuan/README.md

 In the early stages of our quantitative trading endeavors, after extensively searching and researching various existing quantitative trading frameworks and products, we found that none could fully meet the development and research needs of our unique trading strategies.
 Thus, undeterred by the challenges, we embarked on creating our own product, Yuan, driven by our specific requirements.

-Our fundamental demands are:
+Our basic requirements are:

 1. **Strong Privacy Security**

-   Quantitative model codes are the core assets of users and should not be at risk of theft.
-Many products on the market require uploading strategy codes to servers, where they can be fully assessed and potentially stolen.
-If a user's strategy can be grasped by potential competitors, the user will be at a disadvantage.
-Therefore, some products allow private deployment.
-We designed a local workspace for users that ensures privacy against various attacks and allows us to prove our integrity.
+   Quantitative model code is the core asset of users and is at risk of being stolen.
+Many products on the market require uploading strategy code to servers, and these products can fully evaluate and steal the code as long as they have the user's code.
+If the user's strategy can be grasped by potential competitors, the user will be at a disadvantage.
+Therefore, there are also some products on the market that allow private deployment.
+We have designed a local workspace for users to ensure that their privacy is protected from being stolen by anyone, including the Yuan project team.
+Additionally, we have completed open-source, subject to the supervision of the open-source community, and will not do anything in the code that harms the interests of users.

 2. **Full Market Compatibility**

    Users invest and trade in different markets.
-We aim for the same strategy code to be applicable across various market types, both for historical backtesting and live trading, without any additional costs.
-We also hope the platform can support a wide range of markets.
-However, existing products often only support a subset of markets due to regional regulations and business constraints, forcing users to use different platforms for different markets.
-Through architectural design, we have decoupled the core, deploying business plugins to the market, which not only reduces coupling and improves software quality but also overcomes compliance barriers, setting the stage for global expansion.
+We hope that the same strategy code can be applied to different market varieties, both for historical backtesting and real-time trading, without any additional cost.
+We also hope that the platform product can support various types of markets.
+However, due to regional laws and regulations and some business restrictions, products on the market usually only support a part of the markets, forcing users to use different platforms in different markets.
+Through architectural design, we decouple specific market modules, not only improving software quality but also overcoming compliance obstacles, paving the way for the globalization of the product.

 3. **Cross-Platform Compatibility**

-   We want our product to run without restrictions on any device, whether on desktop or mobile platforms.
-After all, the market does not cater to where users are.
-Users should be able to engage with the market at any time, in any setting.
+   We hope that our product can run without restrictions on any device on any platform, whether on desktop or mobile.
+After all, the market does not care about the user's situation.
+Users can switch to work and interact with the market at any time in any scenario.

-4. **Low Cost with High Scalability**
+4. **Low Cost and High Scalability**

-   The industry's initial licensing fees, often in the thousands, are daunting, not to mention the high additional and maintenance costs.
-We believe these costs are partly due to bundling to offset development expenses, partly due to inefficient operations, and partly due to profiteering.
-As a product aimed at individual investors rather than enterprises, we must consider the financial capabilities of ordinary investors.
-For investors, the most important aspect of tools is affordability and durability.
-Whether it's a personal computer or a server cluster, our product can operate effectively.
+   Industry initial licensing fees often reach thousands, not to mention the high additional and maintenance costs.
+We believe that these costs are partly due to bundling sales to offset development costs, partly due to inefficiency, and partly due to the desire to profit.
+As a product aimed at individual investors rather than enterprises, we must consider the consumption ability of ordinary investors.
+For investors, the most important aspect of tools is cheap and durable.
+Whether on personal computers or server clusters, our product can run effectively.
    Yuan is an investment operating system designed to empower you to master your finances.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>